fhardison/fhardison.github.io/index.md

 ---

-# Portfolio
+## Portfolio

-Some random scribblings for your general amusement.
+Some random scribblings for your general amusement or in case you need a writer.

 * [Thoughts on learning Bahasa Indonesia (personal blog)](/jekyll-theme-prologue/2018/05/17/Thoughts-on-learning-Bahasa-Indonesia.html)
 * [What is language? (personal blog)](/jekyll-theme-prologue/2018/05/17/What-is-language.html)